-&lt;sup>7 As at the date of this report, we have completed 220 carbon audits across our European direct real estate portfolio
+7 As at the date of this report, we have completed 220 carbon audits across our European direct real estate portfolio.

-- (e) (Aligning with a recognised standard for measuring Net Zero Carbon).
-LaSalle Europe has adopted the Carbon Risk Real Estate Monitor ("CRREM") methodology for monitoring and tracking individual assets' (and portfolios') carbon profiles and decarbonisation pathways.
-By using a single methodology it is possible to compare assets' and portfolios' performance, and provide clear metrics and targets to achieve.
-Whilst it is acknowledged that the CRREM model is not 100% accurate for all real estate assets, it remains the most appropriate tool available to the European market currently. - (f) (Industry engagement and collaboration).
-Given the evolving nature of the science, regulation, investor demand and market norms surrounding sustainability and climate risk, it is vital that LaSalle maintains active dialogue with key stakeholders in the industry.
+- (f) (Industry engagement and collaboration) Given the evolving nature of the science, regulation, investor demand and market norms surrounding sustainability and climate risk, it is vital that LaSalle maintains active dialogue with key stakeholders in the industry.
 In the past 12 months LaSalle has actively engaged with Urban Land Institute (on Climate risk); UK Green Building Council (UKGBC) (on Net Zero Carbon definitions); Better Buildings Partnership (on sustainability acquisition criteria); regulators (on the SFDR consultation), to name a few. - 3.18 The European Sustainability Team is responsible for advising the business in relation to acute and chronic physical risks that are associated with climate change.
 Relevant initiatives and approaches include those set out in the following table.